How we understand sustainability

 In addition, GOTS certified organic cotton producers have to ensure protection of people’s rights in their farms, fair pay, steady jobs, safe and hygienic working conditions.
 Child labour, excesive working hours, coercion, discrimination are not allowed and closely monitored.
 So, there are not only environmental benefits, but also improvements in the daily life of everyone working in this field.

 About the quality, types of cotton differ in terms of the length of fiber or “staple”.
 Staples are those tiny strands that the piece of cotton consists of.
 The longer the staple, the softer and stronger/durable the fabric will be.
-Our cotton (type name would be great/gsm index as well) is known for its superior quality and our production process gives fabric the extra softness.
+Our cotton is known for its superior quality and our production process gives fabric the extra softness.

-Production of polyester requires huge quantities of fresh water, chemicals and it’s main raw materials are fossil fuels.
+- Production of polyester requires huge quantities of fresh water, chemicals and it’s main raw material is fossil fuel.
 Therefore, raw materials and the production process are toxic for the environment;

 The process of making recycled polyester out of PET requires 33-53% less energy than producing normal polyester.
 Using recycled polyester reduces our dependance on the fossil fuel and keeps PET bottles out of landfills and oceans.
 In addition, products made of recycled polyester can be recycled over and over again without degradation in quality, which could lead to closed loop production process.